qqbethdavid/Common-Names-Convention-and-How-to-s-/README.md

 ## Assumed rules (which are based on common sense)
 1. Caution in tagging ‘Global’ to names that are found in websites and other references.

    1.1.
-Which do not say anything about the country it is from; 1.2.
+Which do not say anything about the country it is from.
+   1.2.
 And the country where the name originates from is vaguely described in the reference (e.g. there are two or three
-        countries that the author included in his study and it is not indicated where the sampling was done); 1.3.
-Or you cannot say for sure what country it is because there is some conflict between the site where the experiment was done and the nationality of the author.
+        countries that the author included in his study and it is not indicated where the sampling was done).
+   1.3.
+Or you cannot say for sure what country it is because there is some conflict between the site where the experiment
+        was done and the nationality of the author.